morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

 vegLoss = vegLoss.updateMask(vegLoss);
 Map.addLayer(vegLoss, {palette: ["ff0000"]}, "vegetation loss", false);
 ```
-The first line above calls the boolean *less than* function `lt()` on the NDVI difference image.
+The first line calls the boolean *less than* function `lt()` on the NDVI difference image.
 It takes one parameter: in this case a fixed value of `-0.1`.
 This operation will create a new image (called `vegLoss`).
 This new image will only contain pixels values of 1 (where the *less than* condition was true) or 0 (where the condition was false).

 We are only interested in the true pixels (value of 1) so we need to exclude the false pixels.
 We can set these pixels to be transparent by updating the image's *mask*.
 The `updateMask()` function takes a boolean image (in this case the `vegLoss` image) and sets any pixels to be transparent where the boolean image is false.
 Only the vegetation loss pixels are displayed when we use the `Map.addLayer()` function to display the layer.
 Note the use of style `{palette: ["ff0000"]}` so the pixels are displayed in red: